NOW FOR SALE ON AMAZON

 I also tell of the many dirty tricks Magnier and his blue chip solicitors, Arthur Cox, pulled as they strove to protect Coolmore Stud's tattered reputation, including their instructions to a leading Dublin public relations company to manipulate the way journalists reported my High Court

 action.
 They pushed the writers to say that suicides at the stud farm were not caused by bullying.

 They don't come much dirtier than when Magnier demanded the legal costs I was required to pay when I lost the case I brought in 2016 - his lawyers falsely and fraudulently inflated the bill by E120,000 with the clear intention of damaging me.
 Gallagher was in on this scam - the legal system's watchdog slashed the fees he charged by E50,000 because they were grotesquely excessive.

 It was John Magnier who called the shots, the man who always wins.
+But not this time; it's not always about money.
 William Jones October 2020

 THE BLACK HORSE

 is the second in a trilogy of Black Horse books taking a close look at the racing and breeding industries in Ireland and around the world.